stackimpact/stackimpact-nodejs/README.md

 ## Supported environment

 * Linux, OS X or Windows.
 Node.js v4.0.0 or higher.
-* **CPU profiler is disabled by default for Node.js v7.0.0 and higher due to memory leak in underlying V8’s CPU profiler.
-To enable, add `cpuProfilerDisabled: false` to startup options.**
+* CPU profiler is disabled by default for Node.js v7.0.0 to v8.9.3 due to memory leak in underlying V8's CPU profiler.
+To enable, add `cpuProfilerDisabled: false` to startup options.
-* Allocation profiler supports Node.js v6.0.0 and higher. **The allocation profiler is disabled by default, since V8’s heap sampling is still experimental and is seen to result in segmentation faults.
-To enable, add `allocationProfilerDisabled: false` to startup options.**
+* Allocation profiler supports Node.js v6.0.0 and higher.
+The allocation profiler is disabled by default, since V8's heap sampling is still experimental and is seen to result in segmentation faults.
+To enable, add `allocationProfilerDisabled: false` to startup options.
 * Async profiler supports Node.js v8.1.0 and higher.